 - Shortening search times for tools, equipment, or personnel

-- Preventing production delays caused by missing assets
+- Preventing production delays caused by missing or misplaced assets

 - Increasing equipment utilization rates